-Seriously though, you are going to spend a lot of time with locals, mostly they are super friendly and welcoming, but be prepared for tons of questions about who you are and why you are there.
+Seriously though, you will spend a lot of time with locals.
+Mostly they are super friendly and welcoming but be prepared for tons of questions about who you are and why you are there.

 Where is your favorite place on Ulleungdo island to meet friends?

 My favorite coffee place is Ribread, a tiny shop in Dodong that looks like Santorini.
 This is a great place to hang out and has the best coffee on the island.